usman-369/Dog-Walk-Daycare-App/README.md

 # Dog-Walk-Daycare-App
-A dog walk/daycare app written in python.
+A CLI-based dog walk/daycare app written in Python.